 (b) Consultation with the requesting provider, when necessary.

-(c) That any decision to deny a service authorization request or to authorize a service in an amount, duration, or scope that is less than requested, be made by a health care professional who has appropriate clinical expertise in treating the member's condition or disease.
+(c) Any decision to deny a service authorization request or to authorize a service in an amount, duration, or scope that is less than requested, must be made by a health care professional who has appropriate clinical expertise in treating the member's condition or disease.

 (d) That a written notice will be sent to the member and the requesting provider of any decision to reduce, suspend, terminate, or deny a service authorization request, or to authorize a service in an amount, duration, or scope that is less than requested.
-The notice to the member must meet the requirements of rules 5101:6-2-35 and 5160-26- 08.4 of the Administrative Code.
+The notice to the member must meet the requirements of division 5101:6 and rule 5160-26- 08.4 of the Administrative Code.

-(g) Service authorization decisions not reached within the timeframes specified in paragraphs (B)(3)(e) and (B)(3)(f) of this rule constitute a denial, and the MCPs must give notice to the member as specified in paragraph (C) of rule 5160-26- 08.4 of the Administrative Code.
+(g) Service authorization decisions not reached within the timeframes specified in paragraphs (B)(3)(e) and (B)(3)(f) of this rule constitute a denial, and the MCPs must give notice to the member as specified in rule 5160-26-08.4 of the Administrative Code.

 (h) Prior authorization decisions for covered outpatient drugs as defined in 42 U.S.C.
 1396r-8(k)(2) (as in effect January 1, 2017) must be made by telephone or other telecommunication device within twenty-four hours of the initial request.
 When an emergency situation exists, a seventy-two hour supply of the covered outpatient drug that was prescribed must be authorized.
-If the MCP is unable to obtain the information needed to make the prior-authorization decision within seventy-two hours, the decision timeframe has expired and the MCP must give notice to the member as specified in paragraph (C) of rule 5160-26- 08.4 of the Administrative Code.
-All other pharmacy prior authorization decisions must be made by no later than the end of the second working day following receipt of the request, or as expeditiously as the member's condition warrants.
+If the MCP is unable to obtain the information needed to make the prior-authorization decision within seventy-two hours, the decision timeframe has expired and the MCP must give notice to the member as specified in rule 5160-26-08.4 of the Administrative Code.

 (i) MCPs must maintain and submit as directed by ODM, a record of all authorization requests, including standard and expedited authorization requests and any extensions granted.
 MCP records must include member identifying information, service requested, date initial request received, any extension requests, decision made, date of decision, date of member notice, and basis for denial, if applicable.